grindery-io/grindery-nexus-schema-v2/connectors/README.md

 ## FieldSchema

-An `object` that defines an input or output field
+An `object` that defines an input or output field.

 Key | Type | Required | Description
 ----|------|----------|------------